Frequently Asked Questions

 How should our books be used?

-Our books should be used as part of a nightly reading ‘cuddle time’ or as part of a school’s home reading program.
+Our books should be used as part of a nightly reading ‘cuddle time’ or as part of a school’s reading program.
+As a Melbourne-based publisher, we are delighted to report that municipal and school libraries in areas as far as Texas and the UK, have our titles.
 While our books are ‘Dyslexic friendly,’ they are suitable for all developing readers up to 7 years of age and provide stimulating artistic images.

 Here are a few hints about supporting your child when reading at home: Supporting your Child’s Home Reading